DiogoDeAndrade/self_portrait/README.md

 - Ascending Harp by [ivanmilic], licensed through the [CC0] license.
 - Loose sound by [Kastenfrosch], licensed through the [CC0] license.
 - Crash sound by [squareal], licensed through the [CC0] license.
+- Key click sound by [chris112233], licensed through the [CC0] license.
 - Everything else done by [Diogo de Andrade], licensed through the [CC0] license.

 ## Code